Huddersfield Town have not seen the real Tom Ince – insists the man himself

-Tom Ince insists Huddersfield Town fans have not seen the best of him this season – despite helping their side take a big step further towards Premier League safety last weekend.
+Tom Ince insists Huddersfield Town fans have not seen the best of him this season – despite helping their side take a big step towards Premier League safety last weekend.

-The 26-year-old came off the John Smith’s Stadium bench against Watford on Saturday to score an stoppage-time winner and provide David Wagner’s side with a valuable three points in the relegation scrap.
+The 26-year-old came off the John Smith’s Stadium bench against Watford on Saturday to score a stoppage-time winner and provide David Wagner’s men with a valuable three points in the relegation scrap.

-However, it was only the attacking midfielder’s second league goal of a tumultuous campaign since signing from Derby County in the summer for a deal in the region of £8.5m.
+However, it was only the attacking midfielder’s second league goal of a tumultuous campaign since signing from Derby County last summer for a deal in the region of £8.5m.

-Not only has Ince struggled for goals but also form as he has been in and out of the side as well as being deployed in a number of different position throughout the season.
+Not only has Ince struggled for goals but also form as he has been in and out of the team as well as being deployed in a number of different positions throughout the campaign.

 “Of course I am happy to be part of this team and score the winning goal but as far as my own standards are concerned, I haven’t produced what I have wanted to,” admits Ince.